Kornet-D

-Kornet-D is a Russian anti-tank guided missile system platform based on the GAZ-2975.
-It employs 9M133M Kornet-M missiles in both tandem-HEAT or thermobaric warhead variants.
+Kornet-D is a Russian anti-tank missile carrier based on the AMS 233 144 TIGR-M 4x4 high mobility vehicle.
+It employs 9M133M Kornet-EM missiles in both tandem-HEAT or thermobaric warhead variants.

 It is capable of launching a salvo of two missiles less than a second apart, either at a single target or at two different targets simultaneously.
 The two-missile salvo is intended to either defeat active protection systems or to ensure a single tank's destruction in the absence of an active protection system.
-The Kornet-D is equipped with an automatic tracking system, which tracks and guides each missile to their assigned targets without an operator's aid.
-The operator may switch targets or override missile guidance during the missile's flight.
-However, the vehicle must track the target until the missile impacts and is not a fire and forget system.

-Armament

-The main and only armament on the Kornet-D are two 9M133M Kornet-EM quad-launchers.
-The launchers are both equipped with automatic tracking systems that guides each launcher's missile to the target.
-The Kornet-D carries 16 missiles total, with 8 in reserve.
-The missiles have a range of 8,000 meters with the standard Tandem-HEAT warhead, and 10,000 meters with the thermobaric warhead-equipped variants.
-The standard variant of the Kornet-EM can penetrate 1,300 mm of RHA after ERA.

 The system can be controlled remotely at a distance of 50 meters.